 They may have their hair piled up high, but the day will come when they won’t even look at the mirror.
 They may know about the latest fashion, and can even make use of them as early as possible, but the day will come when they would avoid looking at the fashionable things.
 The poet says that no matter how fashionable they are, their faces are still unfinished and their gazes are still childish.

 She has no regret.
 She can still remember and mock at an ‘old-time’ dance.
-She is not like today’s youths who are carefree and avoid talking about the serous issues, rather she can easily recall how she was different from these days youths, and how today’s youths are old-fashioned when it comes to knowledge at grass level.
+She is not like today’s youths who are carefree and avoid talking about the serious issues, rather she can easily recall how she was different from these days youths, and how today’s youths are old-fashioned when it comes to knowledge at the grass level.

 She ends up the poem by saying: there are “So many ways to be unsure or bold.”

 Born in Boston and died in 2001, Elizabeth Jennings began to write poems on encouraged by one of her schoolteachers as well as by an uncle, who himself was a poet.
 And most of the poems that she wrote during her early stage were inspired by Coleridge’s “The Rime of the Ancient Mariner”, G. K. Chesterton’s “Battle of Lepanto”, and then the odes of Keats.

 After this, Jennings had the influence of Edwin Muir and Robert Frost in her latter poems.
 While reading through Jennings’s poems, you will find that there is an avoidance of decoration, an absence of vagueness, and an eschewing of any mystification.
 In almost all of her poems, the readers find a strong logic and emotional sensitivity.

 And if we talk about the style and language of Jennings’s poems, you will find them quite simple and easy to understand.
 Her use of words and sentence structure in the poems are so well-woven that even a layman can understand them with much easy.
 There is hardly any literary decoration and pretentiousness to be seen her poems like other poets of her time have.